 At Solar Shop Australia, the installation of a home solar PV system is an art.
-From the selection of the right technology partners to the right price for you.
-It is important that you understand the installation process upon your decision to go solar with us.
+From the selection of the right technology partners to the right price for you, it is important that you understand the installation process upon your decision to go solar with us.
 Outlined below are key steps in the program.

-Before we can install and commission your grid connect solar system we will need to secure your local electricity distributor’s permission to connect a ‘small embedded generator.’
-In most areas of Australia you will be provided paperwork from your Renewable Energy Advisor or the Solar Shop operations team for completion and signing, and returning.
-We will then make the application on your behalf.
-It typically takes 2-10 weeks to secure distributor approval.
+We need to secure your local electricity distributor’s permission to connect a ‘small embedded generator’, before we can install and commission your grid connect solar system.
+In most areas of Australia you will be provided paperwork from your Renewable Energy Adviser or the Solar Shop operations team for completion & signing.
+Once these documents are returned, we will then make the application on your behalf.
+This typically takes 2-10 weeks to secure distributor approval.

 An important step in the planning and approval process is ensuring that the proposed site of your solar modules matches your expectations.
-Your Renewable Energy Advisor will forward to you a proposed layout for your approval with a signature or email confirmation.
-This must be received prior to installing your PV array.
+Your Renewable Energy Adviser will provide you a proposed layout for your approval with a signature or email confirmation.
+This must be received prior to installing your solar PV array.

-Our operations team will generally book installations a few weeks in advance – they will be in contact with you to organise a suitable time.
-We require a responsible person over the age of 18 to be at home on the day of installation to give the installers access and to available for any queries that may arise.
-You will also need to sign the necessary paperwork authorising the creation and assignment of your Small Technology Certificates (STCs) (unless you have chosen not to receive a Solar Credit discount), and settle any outstanding account.
+Installations are generally booked a few weeks in advance.
+Our Customer Care team will be in contact to organise a suitable time.
+We require a responsible person over the age of 18 to be at home on the day of installation.
+This is to allow the installers access and to available for any queries that may arise.
+You will also need to sign the necessary paperwork authorising the creation and assignment of your Small Technology Certificates (STCs) (unless you have chosen not to receive a STC financial incentive), and settle any outstanding account.

-On the day of installation, our installation team will attend your site with all materials and equipment for installation.
-Please ensure that they have easy and clear access to the required work areas including roof access points and ceiling access, and any other sites identified on the day.
+On the day of installation, our team will attend your site with all materials and equipment required for installation.
+Please ensure they have easy and clear access to the required work areas including roof and ceiling access points, and any other sites identified on the day.

 Please do not switch the system on until your metering installation is completed.

-As mentioned already, Solar Shop Australia installers will provide you with your Solar Credit Small Technology Certificate (STC) paperwork for signing on the day of installation.
-This paperwork will enable the STCs to be created and registered, as well as assigned to us (providing you with an up-front cash discount on your purchase price.)
+As mentioned in step 6, Solar Shop Group installers will provide you with your financial incentive Small Technology Certificate (STC) paperwork for signing on the day of installation.
+This paperwork will enable the STCs to be created and registered, as well as assigned to us (this provides you with a financial incentive resulting in a discount on your purchase price).
 Please ensure you are available on the day of installation to sign this documentation, as any delay will cause your account to have an outstanding invoice.

-In most states/territories, we must work with the electricity distributor and retailer to coordinate your import/export or gross meter installation through a distributor or third party meter installer.
-In some places this is allowed before the solar installation, in others only after, plus there is usually a waiting list while meter installers work through existing orders.
-What this means is you may experience a delay between system installation and final commissioning.
+In most states & territories, we must work with the electricity distributor and retailer to coordinate your import/export or gross meter installation.
+This is usually managed through a distributor or third party meter installer.
+In some places, this work is allowed prior to the solar installation, and this needs to be scheduled accordingly as installers work on existing orders.
+This may result in slight delays between system installation and final commissioning.
 Our experienced operations team will facilitate this process with a view to minimising any delays caused by third parties.

 Once your new electricity meter is installed and commissioned, the meter installer may commission your system (by switching on DC and AC breakers by the inverter – in some states/territories this is done by meter installers, in others not).
 Always check to see that your system is turned on and operating at the next available daytime opportunity (remember that being a solar power system, it will not be operational at night).

-Consult your Solar Shop Australia owner’s manual for the procedure to turn your system on.
-If you are still unsure, you can contact us on 133 765 and we will run you through the start up procedure.
+Consult your Solar Shop Group owner’s manual for the procedure to turn on your system.
+If you are still unsure, you can always contact us on 1300 786 769 and we will assist you through the start-up procedure.

 Congratulations!
 At this point your Grid Connect Solar System will be generating clean, pollution free electricity, helping you to do your bit toward a zero emission future.